francisfuzz/hello-world-rb/README.md

-# Container Action Template
+# francisfuzz/hello-world-rb

-This repository was generated from [`actions/container-action`](https://github.com/actions/container-action).
+This action prints "Hello World" or "Hello" + the name of a person (or thing) to greet to the log.
 It exists to showcase the minimum required for writing a "Hello World" Docker container action leveraging the `ruby:latest` image.

+## Inputs

+### `greeting-target`

+**Required** The name of the person (or thing) to greet.
+Default `"World"`.

+## Outputs

+None.

-## Usage
+## Example usage

-Create a new workflow file that triggers on the `workflow_dispatch` event for easy testing:
+Create a new workflow file that triggers on the `workflow_dispatch` event:

 ```yaml
 name: CI